 WVSC would like to be advised of any instances where the commencement of games is delayed waiting for the match card to be completed.
 We recognize that parent managers with several children playing at different times and venues will sometimes be hard pressed getting to games well before the scheduled kickoff.
 We are also concerned at likely problems filling out match cards on the sideline (instead of at home) in inclement weather (limited shelter at many grounds), and at the potential for sideline tension if one team is late supplying a match card to the other.
 We are keen to keep a record of these types of problems, so please, if a game of your team is delayed (and perhaps shortened in duration) by having to wait for a match card to be completed, or you experience difficulty filling a card out on the sideline in inclement weather, or there is angst between team managers because of lateness making the match card available PLEASE LET US KNOW.

-Contact the Administrator by email on admin@wvsc.org.au
+Contact the Administrator by email on admin@wvsc.org.au green copy.

-The system with match cards is that, after the game is completed, the referee has filled in the score, and both managers have signed the card, the home team takes the white and blue copies, and the away team the green copy.
 Your copies or copy MUST be deposited in the match card box outside the Clubhouse by 5.30 pm on the afternoon of each game.
 It is vital that this requirement is taken seriously.
 The Club has to email in results on Saturday evening, and to mail white copies from home games to reach Capital Football by the next Wednesday.
 The responsible official (the Points Registrar) cannot be expected to chase managers who fail to deposit their cards at the central collection point, and as fines are attracted for failure to notify results and submit match cards on time, please cooperate in this matter.
 Note that it is important to return green copies from away games, as we are required to notify results from away games on Saturday night (even though the opposing club has to send the white copy to Capital Football).